-- 1.1 The purpose of this report is to make the Planning & Transport Policy Working Group aware of some proposed boundary changes to the Sheerness Mile Town Conservation Area and to recommend that the conservation area be formally redesignated under section 69 of the Planning (Listed Buildings and Conservation Areas) Act, 1990. - 1.2 The proposals include a detailed character appraisal and associated management strategy in line with current good practice for the management of conservation areas.
-Officers recommend that PTPWG supports the changes to the review document set out in Appendix i and as reflected in Appendix ii) and recommend the proposed changes to Policy and Resources Committee.
+1.1 The purpose of this report is to make the Policy & Resources Committee aware of updated appraisal and some proposed boundary changes to the Sheerness- Mile Town Conservation Area and to recommend that the conservation area be formally re-designated under section 69 of the Planning (Listed Buildings and Conservation Areas) Act, 1990.
+The proposals include a detailed character appraisal and associated management strategy in line with current good practice for the management of conservation areas.
+Officers recommend that the Policy & Resources supports and agrees the changes to the review document set out in Appendix i and as reflected in Appendix ii.